craboitiz/A-framework-to-compare-the-performance-of-spatial-disaggregation-methods/README.md

 This repository contains the code and supporting information associated with the manuscript:

 **A framework to compare the performance of spatial disaggregation methods of statistical climate downscaling in South America**

-Author: Cristobal Aboitiz, Cristián Chadwick, Jonathan Barichivich, Jorge Perez-Quezada
+**Authors:** Cristobal Aboitiz, Cristián Chadwick, Jonathan Barichivich, Jorge Perez-Quezada

-Status: Supporting information for manuscript submission
+**Status:** Supporting information for manuscript submission

 ## Repository structure